List of music considered the worst: 1950s–1960s

 The B-side of "They're Coming to Take Me Away, Ha-Haaa!," a novelty hit for Jerry Samuels as Napoleon XIV, consists solely of the A-side played in reverse.
-In Dave Marsh's 1981 book The Book of Rock Lists, Marsh describes the song as the most obnoxious song to have ever been placed in a jukebox, noting that it once caused a diner with 40 customers to be evacuated in the time it took to play the record in its entirety.
+In Dave Marsh's 1981 book The Book of Rock Lists, Marsh describes the song as the most obnoxious song to have ever been placed in a jukebox, stating that it once caused a diner with 40 customers to be evacuated in the time it took to play the record in its entirety.